Ryder Cup 2016: Westwood, Kaymer and Pieters get Europe wildcard picks

 "Now is the time to start to prepare and I'm really excited.
 It's almost the end of the year but it's a massive highlight.
 I can promise I will play with everything I have because it means a lot to me."

 Pieters finished fourth at the Olympics and second at the Czech Masters.
-The 24-year-old impressed Clarke while playing alongside him at the Made in Denmark tournament where he won the title after opening rounds of 62 and 71.
+The 24-year-old impressed Clarke while playing alongside him at the Made in Denmark tournament, where he won the title after opening rounds of 62 and 71.

-The trio join Olympic gold medalist Justin Rose, Open winner Henrik Stenson and world No.3 Rory McIlroy as well as Masters champion Danny Willett.
+The trio join Olympic gold medalist Justin Rose, British Open winner Henrik Stenson and world No. 5 Rory McIlroy in the team, along with Masters champion Danny Willett.

-Spain's Sergio Garcia adds yet more experience while rookies Rafa Cabrera Bello, Matthew Fitzpatrick, Andy Sullivan and Chris Wood are all included.
+Spain's Sergio Garcia adds yet more experience while rookies Rafa Cabrera Bello, Matthew Fitzpatrick, Andy Sullivan and Chris Wood also qualified.

 US captain Davis Love III will reveal three of his four picks on September 11, and will make his final selection on September 25.